Initializing your Repo client

 Important dates during the release

-- End of the 1st week: Code Freeze.
-Submissions to the branch up to the point of code freeze will be considered for the upcoming version of CTS.
-Submissions to the branch after the code freeze, or after a candidate for release is chosen, will be considered for the subsequent release.
+- End of the first week: Code freeze.
+Submissions to the branch until the code freeze are considered for the upcoming version of CTS.
+Submissions to the branch after the code freeze, or after a candidate for release is chosen, are considered for the subsequent release.

-- Second or third week: CTS is published in the Android Open Source Project (AOSP).
+- Second or third week: CTS is published in AOSP.

-If a changelist (CL) fails to merge correctly, the author of the CL will get an email with instructions on how to resolve the conflict.
-In most of the cases, the author of the CL can use the instructions to skip the auto-merge of the conflicting CL.
+If a changelist (CL) fails to merge correctly, the author of the patch is sent an email with instructions on how to resolve the conflict.
+In most of the cases, the author of the patch can use the instructions to skip the automerge of the conflicting CL.

-Additionally, if an older branch requires the change, then the CL needs to be cherry-picked from the newer branch.
+If an older branch requires the change, then the patch needs to be cherry-picked from the newer branch.